/ /

 ArchLord

 This game was fairly high profile leading up to its 2006 western release, in part due to its key gimmick whereby one player would be crowned the ruler of the server every four weeks.
-Beyond this however, ArchLord was broadly similar to most other South Korean MMOs and it quickly sank into obscurity from its release until its shutdown in 2014.
+Beyond this, however, ArchLord was broadly similar to most other South Korean MMOs and it quickly sank into obscurity following its release.

 Argentum Online

 Here’s an obscure one!
-Argentum Online was apparently a very popular homegrown Argentinian MMORPG.
-According to this multi-part history of the game as told by it’s creator Pablo Marquez, the game entered into testing all the way back in 1999.
+Argentum Online was apparently a very popular homegrown Argentine MMORPG.
+According to this multi-part history of the game as told by its creator Pablo Marquez, the game entered into testing all the way back in 1999.

-As of October 2022 the game – now titled Argentum Online Forever – is back online and playable via Steam thanks to the efforts of the Nosetu Inc team.
+As of October 2022, the game — now titled Argentum Online Forever — is back online thanks to the efforts of the Nosetu Inc team.

 Asheron’s Call

 The original Asheron’s Call has a well-established emulation community which has been recreating the game since Turbine closed the live servers in 2017.
 The two main emulation projects are ACEmulator and GDLEnhanced.
-Both projects recreate a highly playable experience with content and features which are comparable but different.
+Both projects recreate a highly playable experience with content and features which are comparable but not altogether the same.

 The ThwargLauncher tool is used to access servers running both versions of the emulated client.
 There are many servers to choose from, each featuring a variety of different rulesets, content, and playerbase sizes.
 Popular server lists can be found on TreeStats and AsheronDB.